 - Young Fraud Lawyers Association (YFLA)

 In addition, Peter acts for William Browder, the prominent leader of the global ‘Justice for Sergei Magnitsky’ campaign, who has come under sustained attack as a consequence of his successful advocacy for international sanctions against state actors and others involved in serious human rights abuses, and who has repeatedly been the subject of requests for Interpol Red Notices by the Russian Government.
-This is one of the few very cases in which Interpol has been persuaded publicly to condemn specific attempts to misuse its systems for political ends.
+This is one of the very few cases in which Interpol has been persuaded publicly to condemn specific attempts to misuse its systems for political ends.

 His work at Peters & Peters has also included the Metropolitan Police investigations into telephone and computer hacking; private prosecutions; and cases involving competition law, extradition, financial regulation and international money laundering, amongst other specialist areas.
+He has particular expertise in police powers, and is regularly sought out to provide advice on that subject both in relation to systemic issues and in individual cases.

 Prior to joining Peters & Peters, his practice at the Independent Bar covered the full range of criminal offences, encompassing fraud, money laundering, regulatory offences and general crime, including drugs, firearms and sexual offences along with offences of serious violence.
 Peter has been involved in several cases of murder and manslaughter, and has appeared as junior counsel in high-profile cases at the Central Criminal Court.